Hillary0001/Documentation-for-Data-with-SkillHarvest/README.md

 Happy Learning!

 ## Data Sources
-The primary data source employed in this analysis is the SkilHarvest_Stationary_Supplies teedee, which is an open-source dataset available for free download from various online platforms like Kaggle, FRED, or any other open data repository site.
+The primary data source employed in this analysis is the "SkillHarvest_Stationary_Supplies teedee" file, which is not an open-source dataset available for free download from various online platforms like Kaggle, FRED, or any other open data repository site.

 ## Tools Used
 - Ms Excel for Data Cleaning [Download Here](https:/www.microsoft.com)
-- SQL Server (For Querying)
+- Google Sheet (For Querying and Analysis)
-- power BI (For Reporting and Analysis)
+- power BI (Visualization)

-## Data Cleaning and Preparation
-EDA involved exploring the Data to answer some questions about the Data such as:
-  - What is overall sales trend?
-  - Which product are atop sellers?
-  - What are the product on peak sales?
+- Ms Power Point (For Presentation)

-## Data Analysis
+## Data Visualization
-This is where we include Visuals.
+This is where we include visuals

 ![](![Skillharvest_Visual 1](https://github.com/Hillary0001/Documentation-for-Data-with-SkillHarvest/assets/158294156/9859f094-1d6b-4316-a02c-a492a4e1d1a5)
 )